timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 152-ENERGY INDEPENDENCE AND SECURITY/SUBCHAPTER IX-SMART GRID/SUBCHAPTER IX-SMART GRID.md

 #### (b) Smart grid regional demonstration initiative
 * #### (1) In general
-  * The Secretary shall establish a smart grid regional demonstration initiative (referred to in this subsection as the "Initiative") composed of demonstration projects specifically focused on advanced technologies for use in power grid sensing, communications, analysis, and power flow control.
-The Secretary shall seek to leverage existing smart grid deployments.
+  * The Secretary shall establish a smart grid regional demonstration initiative (referred to in this subsection as the "Initiative") composed of demonstration projects focused on cost-effective, advanced technologies for use in power grid sensing, communications, analysis, power flow control, visualization, distribution automation, industrial control systems, dynamic line rating systems, grid redesign, and the integration of distributed energy resources.

 * #### (2) Goals
   * The goals of the Initiative shall be—